JohnScience/mut_family/README.md

 ## SemVer Policy

 At the moment, there's no any semver guarantees.
 The crate may undergo breaking changes.
-However, you stil can use it in your project if you select a specific version, your crate is an application, and your upstream crates do not use [`mut_family`].
+However, you still can use it in your project if you select a specific version, your crate is an application, and your upstream crates do not use [`mut_family`].

 ## License